thgrass/csvcols.nvim/README.md

     "#00838f", "#827717", "#7b1fa2", "#37474f", "#558b2f",
     "#c62828", "#283593", "#00897b", "#5d4037", "#1976d2",
   },
-  mode = "bg",          -- "bg" or "fg" max_columns = 64,      -- soft cap for work on ultra-wide files
-  patterns = { "*.csv", "*.tsv" },
+  mode = "bg",                  -- "bg" or "fg" for background or foreground coloring max_columns = 64,             -- Soft cap for extremely wide files patterns = { "*.csv", "*.tsv" },
-  filetypes = { "csv", "tsv" }, -- if you have ftplugins setting these
+  filetypes = { "csv", "tsv" },
-  default_header_lines = 1,  -- How many lines to pin by default (0 disables)
+  default_header_lines = 1,     -- How many lines to pin as sticky header
-  use_winbar_controls = true, -- Show clickable [-]/[+] buttons in winbar that change lines in sticky headers keymap =  true,  -- Provide a shortcut keymap `gc` for toggling clean view mode auto_detect_separator = true,  -- Autodetection of separator character detect_candidates     = { "\t", ",", ";", "|" },  -- List of separators that are considered in autodetection
+  use_winbar_controls = true,   -- Add clickable [+]/[-] controls for header lines
+  keymap = true,                -- Enable `gC` shortcut for clean view toggle auto_detect_separator = true, -- Enable separator autodetection detect_candidates = { "\t", ",", ";", "|" }, -- Supported delimiters in detector separation
+  clean_view_by_default = false, -- start in clean view mode?
 })

-vim.opt.mouse = "a"    -- enable mouse, should be enabled per default
 ```

+**Tip:** The plugin works for any buffer if you manually toggle :CsvCleanToggle or :CsvAutoSepToggle, even for files not ending in .csv or .tsv.
+Or set `cleam_view_by_default = true`.

 ---